Pushkal17/pushkal17.github.io/index.md

 > Other links                   <- c([Netsys team](https://nms.kcl.ac.uk/netsys/), [Datasets](https://nms.kcl.ac.uk/netsys/))

 ### Recent Updates

+- Sep 2019: Talk at Centre for British Politics and Government PhD Conference (KCL) on UK Party Politics and Parliament.

-- April 2019: I am selected for attending "Summer School Series on Methods for Computational Social Science" in Berlin.
+- July 2019: Attended "Summer School Series on Methods for Computational Social Science" in Berlin.
+Thrilled with getting an honorable mention for mini-project and presentation.

+- June 2019: Presented our joint work  'Tweeting MPs: Digital Engagement between Citizens and Members of Parliament in the UK' with UK Parliament at ICWSM 2019 on conversations between UK MPs and citizens.

 - April 2019: I passed my MPhil to PhD viva.
 It is now time for the second inning of my PhD.